Finding the Law of the Micro-States and Small Jurisdictions of Europe

 Note in particular:

 A general description of Manx company law is available at the government site and at various proprietary sites (which should be treated with appropriate caution), such as the Middleton Katz and Appleby sites.
-Similarly for Manx trust law, see another survey.
-Isle-of-man.com offers constitutional materials and information on general background information.
+Similarly, for Manx trust law, see another survey.
+Gov.im and IsleOfMan.com offer constitutional materials and general background information.
+See KPMG on Isle of Man Income Tax.

 Selected references (in reverse date order):